 Proposals’ structure

-- Consortium composition: Coordinator and partners (organisation name, short name and PIC number, organisation type, contact person name and email).
+• Consortium composition: Coordinator and partners (organisation name, short name, organisation type, country, contact person name and email).

-- Duration and Financial support: Number of PMs requested, personnel costs requested, other costs (consumables, travel), total.
+• Duration and Financial support: Number of PMs requested, personnel costs requested, other costs (consumables, travel), indirect costs (not necessarily the 25% flatrate the EC is using, it can also be a different percentage based on the usual practice of the organisation).
+The total funding requested will then be calculated by the webform.
 Provide an indicative budget breakdown (personnel costs, travel, equipment, other...) for the requested funding.

-- Project Public Summary (max.
-5000 characters incl. spaces): It should contain the main objectives, as well as a brief explanation of the breakthrough character of the project as compared to the state-of-the-art.
+• Project Public Summary (max.
+5000 characters incl. spaces): It should contain one or two sentences briefly summarising the project, a description of the project challenge(s), the proposed solution (with an explanation of the breakthrough character of the project as compared to the state-of-the-art), and the expected scientific impact(s).

-- Project description (max.
+• Project description (max.
 10000 characters incl. spaces): Scientific and innovation objectives.
 Where applicable, specify whether the proposed Open Science project and/or service will leverage, or expect to integrate, the services and the Open Science environments built by the Science Clusters, for a specific ESFRI or another RI.
-Explain if the project is in support of scientific objectives or implementation plans of an ESFRI or other world-class RI (in that case, provide an acknowledgement / endorsement from the management of the concerned RI).
+Explain if the project is in support of scientific objectives or implementation plans of an ESFRI or other world-class RI (in that case, provide an acknowledgement / endorsement from the management of the concerned RI; endorsement letters are however not mandatory!).

-All digital research data generated by the project will be deposited in a trusted repository federated in the EOSC in compliance with EOSC requirements.
+All digital research data generated by the project will need to be deposited in a trusted repository federated in the EOSC in compliance with EOSC requirements.

 The applicants must commit to provide, for public dissemination, at the OSCARS final (or dedicated) event in Brussels the following deliverables: